Western African Ebola epidemic: Mali

 On 23 October 2014, the first case of Ebola virus disease in Mali was confirmed in the city of Kayes—a two-year-old girl who had arrived from Guinea and died the next day.
 Her father had worked for the Red Cross in Guinea and also in a private health clinic; he had died earlier in the month, likely from an Ebola infection contracted in the private clinic.
 It was later established that several family members had also died of Ebola.
 The family had returned to Mali after the father's funeral.
 All contacts were followed for 21 days, with no further spread of the disease reported.

 On 12 November 2014, Mali reported deaths from Ebola in an outbreak unconnected with the first case in Kayes.
 The first probable case was an imam who had fallen ill on 17 October in Guinea and was transferred to the Pasteur Clinic in Mali's capital city, Bamako, for treatment.
 He was treated for kidney failure but was not tested for Ebola; he died on 27 October and his body returned to Guinea for burial.
 A nurse and a doctor who had treated the imam subsequently fell ill with Ebola and died.

 The next three cases were a man who had visited the imam while he was in hospital, his wife and his son.
 On 22 November, the final case related to the imam was reported—a friend of the Pasteur Clinic nurse who had died from the Ebola virus.
 On 12 December, the last case in treatment recovered and was discharged, "so there are no more people sick with Ebola in Mali", according to a Ministry of Health source.
 On 18 January 2015 the country was declared Ebola-free.

 Other countries with limited local cases

 United Kingdom

 On 29 December 2014, Pauline Cafferkey, a British aid worker who had just returned to Glasgow from Sierra Leone, was diagnosed with Ebola.
 She was treated and released from hospital on 24 January 2015.
 On 8 October, she was readmitted for complications caused by the virus.
 On 14 October, her condition was listed as "critical" and 58 individuals were being monitored and 25 received an experimental vaccination, being close contacts.

-On 21 October, it was reported that she had been diagnosed with meningitis caused by the virus persisting in her brain.
+On 21 October, she was diagnosed with meningitis caused by the virus persisting in her brain.
 On 12 November, she was released from hospital after making a full recovery.
-However, on 23 February, Cafferkey was admitted for a third time, "under routine monitoring by the Infectious Diseases Unit ... for further investigations".
+On 23 February, Cafferkey was admitted for a third time, "under routine monitoring by the Infectious Diseases Unit ... for further investigations".